Bryanmankind/Bryanmankind/README.md

 I'm a Backend Blockchain Developer passionate about building decentralized applications and contributing to the blockchain ecosystem.

 - 🔭 I specialize in developing blockchain APIs, conducting testing, and overseeing deployment processes.
-- 🌱 I constructing Smart Contract architectures for Web3 projects, ensuring robust and secure decentralized applications.
+- 🌱 I construct Smart Contract architectures for Web3 projects, ensuring robust and secure decentralized applications.
 - 👯 I’m eager to collaborate with fellow Web3 entrepreneurs.

 ### Tech Stack